 McClurg Court was the first new apartment complex built in Streeterville in decades when it was completed in 1971 and it remains the largest.
 It originally included a 1,000+ seat movie theater that once drew crowds but has since closed.
-The space is slated for redevelopment as a Bockwinkel’s grocery.
+The space has been redeveloped as a Bockwinkel’s grocery.

 Many of the apartments have been updated with new baths and kitchens with stainless steel appliances, new cabinets, granite countertops and stone tile floors.

 Closet space in most of the floor plans compares very favorably with many of the newer apartment buildings.
 The units do not have balconies or in-unit washer / dryers.
 Ceiling heights, lower than today’s new buildings, are typical of the era in which McClurg Court was built.

 Furnished short-term rentals in the building are available through Churchill Corporate Housing.

 Views.
 McClurg Court’s website boasts of “spectacular views of downtown, Michigan Avenue, North Shore, and Lake Michigan.”
 Views from most of the apartments are constrained by neighboring buildings.

 Amenities, services, policies